HISTORY

-Walton Firs began as a private golf club – the wooden bungalow that served as the club house remains today as the service team quarters – and was bought by the Scout Association in 1939.
+Walton Firs began as a private golf club – the wooden bungalow that served as the club house remains today as the service crew hut – and was bought by the Scout Association in 1939.
 It was named after the Commissioner who dealt with the transaction, Colonel Walton.

 The site was officially opened for the Scouts in 1943 by Lady Baden-Powell who planted an oak tree to commemorate the event.
 The tree was sadly destroyed in the 1987 hurricane.